-- 22. The Company being a private company, has not invited/accepted any deposits or unsecured loans falling within the purview of section 73 and 74 of the Companies Act 2013 and the rules framed there under. - 23.
+- 21. There were no transactions necessitating the company to keep in abeyance the rights to dividend, rights shares or bonus shares pending registration of transfer of shares, as there were no transfer of shares during the year and no dividend was declared. - 22.
+The Company being a private company, has not invited/accepted any deposits or unsecured loans falling within the purview of section 73 and 74 of the Companies Act 2013 and the rules framed there under. - 23.
 There were no instances for the Board to comply with the provisions of section 180 (Restrictions on the powers of the board) of the Act. - 24.
 There were no instances requiring the compliance of provisions of section 186 of the Act (Inter corporate Loans/ Deposits). - 25.
 The Company has not altered the Memorandum of Association of the company during the year. - 26.
 The Company has not altered its Articles of Association during the year. - 27.
 There was no prosecution initiated against or show cause notice received by the company and no fines or penalties or other punishment was imposed on the company during the financial year, for offences under the Act. - 28.
-The Company has not received any money from its employees during the financial year.

-29. The Company has deposited, both employer's and employees' contribution to the Provident Fund, with the prescribed authorities.
+The Company has not received any money from its employees during the financial year. - 29.
+The Company has deposited, both employer's and employees' contribution to the Provident Fund, with the prescribed authorities.

-Chenthamarai \

-C.S.P 2822
+Chenthamarai V C.S.P 2822

-Dated 23rd June 2016 at Bangalore
+Dated 22nd June 2017 at Bangalore